 Making the Judgment Call: A Contingent Commitment

-As noted above, while these suggested methods for developing and testing a strong public value proposition that can pass both the giggle test and the get real test, can support a process of exploration, they also create a potential problem: it is never exactly clear when the exploration of this space has produced a good answer.
+As noted above, while these suggested methods for developing and testing a strong public value proposition that can pass both the Giggle Test and the Get Real Test, can support a process of exploration, they also create a potential problem: it is never exactly clear when the exploration of this space has produced a good answer.
 Consequently, one doesn’t know when one should stop thinking about the idea and start acting.

 To move ahead in making social change, one eventually has to commit – however contingently – to a particular idea about what could be done, and how resources and capacities to realize the particular social change plan might be mobilized and deployed.
-One has developed an idea that is no longer just an aspiration; it is something that you think you can bring alive through a concrete set of actions.
+One must develop an idea that is no longer just an aspiration; it is something that you think you can bring alive through a concrete set of actions.
 Making that commitment is an important milestone.

 But one must always remember that this idea, however carefully and painstakingly developed, should be held contingently.
 It is the best answer one has about what should be done, until it is clear that it is not working very well, and that an even better idea has come along.
 There will be many occasions along the long path of successful entrepreneurship and change where both the necessity and the opportunity to re-think what one is doing will arise.
 An important part of the intellectual discipline of being a successful social entrepreneur and change maker is to welcome and seize upon these opportunities for changing ones mind.
 This is what could be called strategizing, as opposed to developing a strategy.
 At any given moment one should have a strategy.
 But one must be able and willing to change as the world teaches its lessons, and creates unexpected opportunities.

-Appendix 1

-A Rubric for Developing a Strong Public Value Proposition

-Name: __________________________